atiaen/gem/README.md

  - Target cli should look like this `java -cp target/gem-1.0.jar com.gem.App Random 4500`

- You can also run it with VSCODE by adding having the following extension installed
+ You can also run it with VSCode by having the following extension installed
  - Extension Pack for java (https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack)
- - Once its installed properly open up the App.java file and scroll to the `main` function
+ - Once its installed properly open up the `App.java` file and scroll to the `main` function
- - There should be a small `Run|Debug` text over it.
-Click on it and it should start working.
+ - There should be a small `Run | Debug` text over it.
+Click on any one of them and it should start working.
  - If you want to use the Hill Climber or Random Solution.
-Create a folder called .vscode and add create a file called launch.json inside
+Create a folder called `.vscode` and add create a file called `launch.json` inside
  - The file should look like this:
 ```json
 {